Carmenferrer1/DouglasRachford_Graph_Coloring/README.md

 - Experiment 2: Comparison of operators and parameter lambda values
 - Experiment 3: One million Sudoku puzzles from the Kaggle dataset

+The dataset used in Experiments 1 and 2 (50 Sudoku puzzles from Project Euler, Problem 96) is included in this repository as fichero.txt.

 The dataset used in Experiment 3 is not included in this repository due to its size.
 It can be downloaded from: https://www.kaggle.com/datasets/rohanrao/sudoku